 - 3/4 teaspoon oregano

 - 1 1/2 cups Pace Chunky Salsa, Mild

 - 1/2 cup water

 Saute onion,garlic, celery and green pepper in oil for 5 minutes.
 Add cumin, oregano, salt and pepper and stir 1 minute.
 Add crushed tomatoes, salsa and water.
-Turn heat down and simmer for 30 minutes.
+Bring to boil, turn heat down and simmer for 30 minutes.

 - 16 corn tortillas